Responsible Gambling Policy

 ◆ Our current External Lottery Manager is Woods PLC

-◆ The National Osteoporosis Society will only conduct their lotteries with a registered External Lottery Manager.
+◆ The Royal Osteoporosis Society will only conduct their lotteries with a registered External Lottery Manager.

 ◆ Our ELM keeps a record of all tickets that have been distributed.